ruckus.convolution module¶

 Bases:

-Kernels can be applied directly to data, or as a filter to a convolution [1].
+ruckus.base.RKHSKernels can be applied directly to data, or as a filter to a convolution [1].
 This class allows one to convolve an RKHS filter over \(N\mathrm{D}\) data.

 The dimension of the sample indices is set by the length of the

-parameters, which must match.
-For instance, one can take a \(2\times 3\) dimension window over the first two dimensions of the data by settingwindow_shape = (2,3)
+window_shapeandstrideparameters, which must match.
+For instance, one can take a \(2\times 3\) dimension window over the first two dimensions of the data by settingwindow_shape = (2,3)andstride=(1,1).
+After pulling the sliding window data, it is fitted to or transformed by therkhsspecified by the parameters.- Parameters

 window_shape (